formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
   type: tip
-  label: Overlay mode
+  label: Placeholder
 ---
-When using dual entry mode you must enable the `overlay` to show a placeholder.
+To show a placeholder when in dual entry mode, you must enable the `overlay`.
 This is not necessary with `picker-only` enabled.
 ::

 ### Picker only

-At times it may be desirable to disable the text-entry mechanism all together and ensure someone uses the date picker dialog to enter their date.
-This can be enabled by adding a `picker-only` prop.
-In `picker-only` mode clicking on the input will open the dialog immediately.
-Additionally using an `overlay` is not required for placeholder support.
+You can disable the text-entry mechanism and ensure someone uses the datepicker dialog to enter their date by adding the `picker-only` prop.
+In `picker-only` mode, clicking on the input will open the dialog immediately.
+Additionally, using an `overlay` is not required for placeholder support:

 ::Example
 ---